What Is a Short Sale, and Should You Buy a Home Through One?

 Key insights

-• A short sale takes place when a property is sold for less than the amount owed on the mortgage.
+A short sale takes place when a property is sold for less than the amount owed on the mortgage.

-• Short sales are for homeowners experiencing financial hardship who can’t sell their homes to break even or turn a profit.
+Short sales are for homeowners experiencing financial hardship who can’t sell their homes to break even or turn a profit.

-• Buyers who want to purchase a home through a short sale face several hurdles, such as longer timelines and the property being sold "as is.”
+Buyers who want to purchase a home through a short sale face several hurdles, such as longer timelines and the property being sold as is.

-What is a short sale?
+What is a short sale on a home?

-Homeowners in financial distress may decide to pursue a short sale for several reasons.
-They may be struggling to keep up with their mortgage payments and want to avoid foreclosure, or they may want to sell the home but know they owe more than they can reasonably get for it.
+A short sale is a type of home sale that takes place when a mortgage lender agrees to accept an amount lower than what the seller owes on the mortgage.
+A homeowner may opt for a short sale if they’re struggling to keep up with their mortgage payments and want to avoid foreclosure, or if they want to sell the home but know they owe more than they can reasonably get for it.

 While it may seem strange for a lender to accept a mortgage payoff for less than the loan amount, short sales tend to be less costly than letting a home fall into foreclosure.
 Ultimately, this type of sale lets the lender get most of its money back while minimizing losses for both parties.